Bruce E. Wilson

 Strategic Planning & Review

-NASA DAAC efficiency review (chair), Planetary Data Ecosystem IRB (co-chair), NSF LTER cyberinfrastructure review (chair), NOAA data strategy.
+NASA Astrobiology DARES Task Force, NASA DAAC efficiency review (chair), Planetary Data Ecosystem IRB (co-chair), NSF LTER cyberinfrastructure review (chair).

 Interdisciplinary Science